KA-Advocates/KATranslationCheck/README.md

 xvfb-run ./LintReport.py
 ```

+Note that running the lint report script only updates the lint CSV file and does not (re-)generate the lint HTML.

 This process is entirely optional.
 The main HTML generator will automatically recognize if the lint file exist and only try to generate the lint page if it is present.

 ### Reporting